Covid19-GraphQL/covid-graph-graphql/README.md

-This project serves to develop and maintain a [Neo4j-GraphQL](https://grandstack.io/docs/neo4j-graphql-js) API for the Neo4j graph used by the [CovidGraph](https://covidgraph.org/) project.
+This project serves to develop and maintain a [Neo4j-GraphQL](https://grandstack.io/docs/neo4j-graphql-js) API for the Neo4j graph database used by the [CovidGraph](https://covidgraph.org/) project.

 [![Image from covidgraph.org](https://covidgraph.org/img/content-img/Schema_v1.1_no_logo.png)](https://covidgraph.org/ 'Image from covidgraph.org')